Captain-Rengoku/react-mkdocs/docs/ts/ts-list.md

 - Consistent Naming Conventions
 - Linting with ESLint + TypeScript

+## 15. Testing in TypeScript

+- TypeScript with Jest / Vitest
+- Typing Mocks and Stubs
+- Using `ts-jest` or other compilers

-## 15. Troubleshooting and Debugging
+## 16. Troubleshooting and Debugging

 - Common Type Errors
 - Debugging with Source Maps
 - Using VSCode IntelliSense
 - Fixing Type Mismatches

-## 16. Advanced Topics

-- Decorators in TypeScript
-- TypeScript Compiler API
-- AST Parsing and Transformation
-- Performance Considerations

 ## 17. Appendix